-Affordable Real Estate Lawyer in Missouri
+Affordable Attorneys for Real Estate Deeds in Missouri

-At Affordable Legal Services, a division of the Piatchek Law Firm, our real estate lawyers can assist you with real estate deeds as well as other documents and instruments that affect your real estate rights.
+At Affordable Legal Services, a division of the Piatchek Law Firm, our real estate attorneys can assist you with real estate deeds as well as other documents and instruments that affect your real estate rights.
 In fact, we can create many types of deeds for a reasonable, flat fee.
 If you have a situation involving real estate, and you need a deed to be reviewed or created, we would be happy to help.